quantumcoinproject/quantum-coin-js-sdk/README.md

 <a name="module_qc-sdk..TransactionDetails"></a>

 ### qc-sdk~TransactionDetails
 This class represents a result from invoking the getTransactionDetails function.
+You should consider the transaction as succeeded only if the status field of the receipt object is 0x1 (success).

 **Kind**: inner class of [<code>qc-sdk</code>](#module_qc-sdk)
 **Access**: public